 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-If you’re interesting in making fun personalized shirts with your Cricut machine, no need to be intimidated of using Heat Transfer Vinyl in your projects.
+If you’re interested in making fun personalized shirts with your Cricut machine, no need to be intimidated by using Heat Transfer Vinyl in your projects.
 I’m still a Cricut Newbie and recently embellished a few creative t-shirts for my kids to wear on our trip to Disneyland!

 How to Use Heat Transfer Vinyl on T-Shirts

-1.)
-Insert Image to your project in Cricut Design Space and create desired size by dragging the blue arrow circle towards bottom right of image.
+1. Insert Image to your project in Cricut Design Space and create the desired size by dragging the blue arrow circle towards the bottom right of the image.

-2.)
-Change Image from “Print” image to “Cut” image using the “Layer Attributes” box.
-Click the green “Go” circle on top right of screen.
+2. Change image from “Print” image to “Cut” image using the “Layer Attributes” box.
+Click the green “Go” circle on the top right of the screen.

-You want the machine to be cutting the vinyl layer so make sure it’s facing up, and shiny clear layer faces down.
-This is very important to avoid wasting a bunch of vinyl like I did!
+You want the machine to be cutting the vinyl layer so make sure it’s facing up and shiny clear layer faces down.
+This is very important to avoid wasting a bunch of vinyl as I did!
 Yikes!

-4.)
-Set dial on machine to “Iron-On” setting.
+4. Set dial on the machine to “Iron-On” setting.
 This will make sure your Cricut completes a “Kiss Cut” by only cutting through the top vinyl layer.

-5.)
-Back in Cricut Design Space click box to mirror image – this is a must with iron-on projects with text and most images.
-Press “GO” and follow promps on machine to LOAD mat and make final cut.
+5. Back in Cricut Design Space, click the box to mirror image—this is a must with iron-on projects with text and most images.
+Press “GO” and follow prompts on machine to LOAD mat and make final cut.

-8.)
-Let cool for a minute and remove clear film.
-If there is lifting place film back on and iron again for another 10 seconds.
+8. Let cool for a minute and remove the clear film.
+If there is lifting, place film back on and iron again for another 10 seconds.
 For best results, wash shirts inside out.

 Where can I get fonts & images to use for personal use?